- Arts & Recreation

 The red crimson color was designated the color of Harvard back in 1910 after rowers began handing out crimson scarves.
 This became the color of the college — and for good reason.
 It’s a strong color that demands to be seen.

 The lack of other design elements puts the emphasis on the words etched within.
 And that’s important — the whole point of creating this university was to continue the pursuit of truth — in science, the arts and beyond.
-By keeping this design simple and focuses on these qualities — strength, and truth — the logo sends a very clear and direct message.
+By keeping this design simple and focusing on these qualities — strength, and truth — the logo sends a very clear and direct message.

 From its conception, the Harvard logo and coat of arms was a powerful and captivating symbol of scholarly learning, the pursuit of truth and the power of the human mind.
 It was originally intended to put men on the path of truth and knowledge in the eyes of God but has seen a subtle shift in the school becoming a secular institution.